hmalphettes/docker-route53-dyndns/README.md

 * `AWS_SECRET_ACCESS_KEY` Required
 * `PUBLIC_IP` The IP of the generated records.
 Optional
 * `PRIVATE_TOP_ZONES` Space separated list of private top-zone and hostnames, optional.
+* `DRY_ROUTE53` when defined, just echo the commands that we would run.

 When `PUBLIC_IP` is not defined, call AWS's EC2 metadataservice to get it.

 When `PRIVATE_TOP_ZONES` is not defined its default value is: `localhost local priv private`

 Example run